roblatour/OMVBackup/README.md

 	Accordingly, if you don't sign as the root user you will need to extend the (default 15 minute) sudo timeout limit to be long enough for the shell to run to completion.

-	To do this, you may issue the command:
+	To do this, issue the command:

 	sudo visudo -f /etc/sudoers.d/timeout

-	in the file that opens up add / modify a line to read:
+	in the file that opens, add / modify a line to read:

 	Defaults timestamp_timeout=120